 The STAR Committee acknowledges the challenges inherent in photographing all species of fish in this manner but encourages all tournament participants to handle all fish with as much care as possible.

 For the Conservation Division, anglers are required to follow all FWC rules in handling, photographing, and releasing all species of fish.
 STAR emphasizes the importance of following FWC rules, especially those pertaining to the handling of all billfish, goliath grouper, Tarpon and any species that require special FWC handling rules and regulations.
 For example, sailfish and goliath grouper should not be removed from the water and must be photographed in the water.
 In the case of these species and others such as Tarpon or very large fish just have a picture with the official STAR measuring device in the photo.

 Lionfish entries may have all fish harvested included clearly in an entry photo with the official STAR measuring device included in the photo.
-Lionfish is the only division that may have multiple photo entries in one day and the winners of the Lionfish Division may also win in another division.
+Lionfish may have multiple photo entries in one day and the winners of the Lionfish Division may also win in another division.

-For all Trash Division entries to be eleigible the official measuring device must be clearly visible in the photo and must have at least a 5 gallon bucket full of garbage.
+For all Trash Division entries to be eligible the official measuring device must be clearly visible in the photo and must have at least a 5 gallon bucket full of garbage.
 Larger amounts of trash are allowed and large debris should be entered with the longitude and latitude provided so that CCA may have the debris removed.
-Multiple daily entries are permitted.
+Multiple daily entries are permitted and encouraged.

 Photos must not be resized, edited, or cropped prior to electronic transmission to the Tournament Director or Committee.
 Any digital modification, manipulation of a fish, picture, time, or date will be grounds for disqualification of the fish entry and the angler.
 The tournament committee will employ efficient and accurate technology to upload all qualified tournament entry photographs to the STAR database.